 And that is just children 14 and younger.
 High school athletes, because of their size and athleticism, can suffer more severe injuries, particular in contact sports.
 Most sports-related injuries result from falls, being struck by an object, collisions, and overexertion.
 And most, 62 percent, occur not during games but in practices.

-Kline & Specter, is a Philadelphia-based law firm with some 30 attorneys, several of whom are also doctors, with the experience to handle personal injury cases including sports injuries.
+Kline & Specter, is a Philadelphia-based law firm with more than 35 attorneys, several of whom are also doctors, with the experience to handle personal injury cases including sports injuries.
 Contact a sports injury attorney today.

 - Sports-Related Injury Cases on the Rise in Pennsylvania: The Legal Intelligencer 9/24/13